congliu0704/learning-productivity/gallo-dealing-with-conflicts.md

 ## Book

-HBR Guide to Dealing with Conflict
+HBR Guide to Dealing with Conflict<br>

-Assess the situation
+* Assess the situation
-Manager your emotions
+* Manager your emotions
-Move on
+* Move on

-Paperback - HBR Guide Series
+Paperback - HBR Guide Series<br>
 April 4, 2017

 ## Videos